-Wake Forest commit Cam Hildreth has rapidly become the talk of the town amongst the British Basketball community, with many taking the view that the 18-year-old guard could potentially follow in the footsteps of London-born OG Anunoby and play in the NBA.
+Wake Forest commit Cam Hildreth has rapidly become the talk of the town amongst the British Basketball fans and internet casino reviews experts.
+With many taking the view that the 18-year-old guard could potentially follow in the footsteps of London-born OG Anunoby and play in the NBA.

 It’s a long road ahead for the former Worthing Thunder star, but since his move to BBL franchise Surrey Scorchers at the start of February to continue his development before his move to North Carolina, all signs have indicated that the potential is real and the hype should be believed.